sarimbinwaseem/Salah-Timmings/README.md

 ```

 > [!IMPORTANT]
 > If you are getting shelve library error, try upgrading to newer Python version.
 I have tried on 3.11.3 & 3.11.4.
+You can try this [website](https://www.build-python-from-source.com/) for alternate install of Python:

 ## Conclusion: